AndyTRY/Collaboration-Ereader/README.md

 ### [Project Demo](https://youtu.be/0GMP3xIboAI)

 ## Post-Commentary ##
-The headings following README is original project proposal.
+The following README is the original project proposal.
 However, our team unexpectley lost a member when the project began, meaning a decent amount of work was not accomplished.
-This included the plan of being an Provider through Oauth and other frontend features.
+This included the plan of being a Provider through Oauth and other frontend features.
 I was responsible for the backend and a specific portion of the frontend.
 My partner, Stephen, was responsible for the devops and the majority of the frontend.

 ## **Description**
 Alkitab is a platform to view, share, discuss, and read e-books.
 Users can sign up, and browse a catalog of books.